-Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, use of RoxyBond should be reserved for patients for whom alternative treatment options (e.g., non-opioid analgesics or opioid combination products) have not been tolerated or are not expected to be tolerated, and have not provided adequate analgesia or are not expected to provide adequate analgesia.
+Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, and because of the greater risks of overdose and death with extended-release opioid formulations, physicians should reserve MorphaBond ER for use in patients for whom alternative treatment options (e.g., non-opioid analgesics or immediate-release opioids) are ineffective, not tolerated, or would be otherwise inadequate to provide sufficient management of pain.
+MorphaBond ER is not indicated as an as-needed (prn) analgesic.

-RoxyBond should be prescribed only by healthcare professionals who are knowledgeable in the use of potent opioids for the management of pain.
+MorphaBond ER should be prescribed only by healthcare professionals who are knowledgeable in the use of opioids for the management of chronic pain.